almeida91/Splice/README.md

 ==================
 Splice is a library that helps with creation and execution of genetic algorithms.

-I have developed it sometime ago because of a project that had very long and costly fitness functions and tha libraries that I used took to long for evaluation.
+I have developed it sometime ago because of a project that had very long and costly fitness functions and the libraries that I used took too long for evaluation.

 With this in mind I began to make a library that could run those functions in a reasonable amount of time.

-Even though now I have put some aids to improve the GA's development process I still keep the performance in mind.
+Even though now I have put some aids to improve the GA's development process, I still keep the performance in mind.

 Building
 ==================